 A scale is a sequence of ascending or descending pitches that form a palette of notes that can be used to form a melody.
 The notes have differing intervals between them, sometimes it's one half-step (semitone), other times it's a whole step (two semitones).

 - Chromatic scale (every half note in an octave).

 - whole-tone scale (notes a whole step apart).

 - Pentatonic scales (the most used scales).

 - Bebop scales (eight notes scales).

 They can even include quarter-tones and other micro tones in the music of other cultures.

 A mode is a specific type of scale.
 Each such sequence created by starting on a different note of a scale is a mode of that scale, and each mode has a name.

 What are the seven modes of the harmonic minor scale.
-Check out this web page that provides jazz guitar lines, scale charts and guitar diagrams about the 7 modes of the harmonic minor scale called Locrian 13, Ionian #5, Dorian #11, Phrygian dominant, Lydian #2 and super locrian bb7.
+Check out this web page that provides jazz guitar lines, scale charts and guitar diagrams about the seven modes of the harmonic minor scale called Locrian 13, Ionian #5, Dorian #11, Phrygian dominant, Lydian #2 and super locrian bb7.

-If you are wondering what are the seven modes of the melodic minor scale, you can consult this very comprehensive website that provides free guitar lessons with guitar neck diagrams, efficient jazz lines, scale charts to learn how to play these seven scales and how to use them in your improvisations.
+If you are wondering what are the seven modes of the melodic minor scale, you can consult this very comprehensive website pages that provides free guitar lessons with guitar neck diagrams, efficient jazz lines, scale charts to learn how to play these seven scales and how to use them in your improvisations.

 Bebop scales are very used in jazz music and a must know for any jazz student.
 They are derived from the other modes and contains an additional note what makes them octatonic scales, in other words, scales with eight notes.
 Check out those lessons with diagrams and charts to learn how to play bebop scales on guitar.

 How to play pentatonic scales on guitar.
-Jazz guitar lessons with guitar fretboard diagrams, theory, scale charts and licks.
+This page provide Jazz guitar lessons with guitar fretboard diagrams, theory, scale charts and licks.